Learning to Control Unknown Strongly Monotone Games: Convergence Analysis

 \end{proof}

-One of the main technical challenges in our analysis stems from the constrained actions represented by the convex and compact action sets.
+A main technical challenge in our analysis is the convex and compact action sets.
 Indeed, with no constraints on the actions, and under certain assumptions on the matrix $\bA$, we can show that $\bA\xstar(\balpha)$ is strongly monotone instead of co-coercive (Lemma \ref{lemma:xstar-prop} (b)).
 This in turn shows that the mapping $g(\balpha)$ in Definition \ref{defn:g} is contractive.
-In this simplified case, both time-scales are fixed point iterations with contractive mappings and results from \cite{Doan} can be applied.
+In this simplified case, both time-scales are fixed point iterations with contractive mappings and results from \cite{Chandak-TTS-Opti} can be applied.
 Therefore, the action sets call for a novel two time scale convergence analysis.